Got Your Money: Other versions

 In 2012, a parody of the song was made by ADHD called "Where You Hide Your Money" with 2012 Republican presidential nominee Mitt Romney as the subject of the song.

 Altered versions of the song appeared in 2013 television advertisements for Boost Mobile and a 2015 trailer for the film Get Hard.
-The song has also been sampled by The Chemical Brothers in their song "Galaxy Bounce".
+The song has also been sampled by the Chemical Brothers in their song "Galaxy Bounce".

-Another parody of the song is currently featured in the 2020-2021 television commercial, "Got Your Laundry", for the LG WashTower.
+Another parody of the song was featured in the 2020-2021 television commercial "Got Your Laundry", for the LG WashTower.

+In 2008, Max Bemis from Say Anything covered the song as part of the Punk Goes Crunk compilation album.